achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 - Spatial tx combined with noxious stimuli (Haring et al.)

 **Possibilities**
-- Noxious stimuli + tissue clearing of the entire CNS + IEG staining or
+- Noxious stimuli + tissue clearing of the entire CNS + IEG staining or reporter
+- Highly multiplex IEG

 ### Question : How do different pathological insults alter the properties of pain-related cell types?